JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lectures/lecture_11/lecture.md

 [image taken from](https://iq.opengenus.org/key-ideas-that-makes-graphics-processing-unit-gpu-so-fast/)

 ## [using GPU without writing kernels](@id gpu_lecture_no_kernel)
 Julia, as many other languages, allows to perform certain operations on GPU as you would do on CPU.
-Thanks to Julia's multiple dispatch, this is almost invisible and it is sufficient to convert the `Array` to `CuArray` to notify the system that array is in GPU's memory.
+Thanks to Julia's multiple dispatch, this is almost invisible and it is sufficient to convert the `Array` to `CuArray` (CUDA) / `MtlArray` (Metal) / `oneArray` (OneAPI) / `RocArray` (AMD / ROCm) to notify the system that array is in GPU's memory.

 For many widely used operations, we have available kernels, for example below, we use multiplication.